Tales from Wales. Part 5: The Mysterious Dolmens of Pentre Ifan and Carreg Coetan Arthur.

 One possible explanation for this anomaly is that they were removed at a later date and taken elsewhere, perhaps during the migration of the Neolithic Welsh people further south.

 Most the stones have disappeared with the passage of time, with the exception of the seven in situ (the magic number) and a few scattered boulders lying nearby.
-The largest of these huge megaliths, is the 16 foot long, wedge-shaped capstone, which despite its colossal 16 tonne weight rests only on the tips of three of the 8ft high uprights and looks from certain angles almost like it’s floating.
+The largest of these huge megaliths is the 16 foot long, wedge-shaped capstone, which despite its colossal 16-tonne weight rests only on the tips of three of the 8ft high uprights and looks from certain angles almost like it’s floating.

 It’s mind-boggling to think the Neolithic Celts were able to haul these massive slabs of igneous rock into place simply with ropes and their combined brute strength.

-From this elevated position, the monument would have been seen for miles around, perhaps acting as territorial marker for individual families to claim their right to the land in which they lived.
+From this elevated position, the monument would have been seen for miles around, perhaps acting as a territorial marker for individual families to claim their right to the land in which they lived.
 However, it’s also possible their reason for burying their dead here held a more spiritual significance.

 Many ancient cultures regarded hilltops and mountains as sacred places where elemental spirits and gods dwelled.
 People of the Neolithic period would have naturally gravitated to higher locations to commune with the gods they worshipped, and where the energy of the land was deemed strongest.
 Perhaps burial tombs like Pentre Ifan were erected as a mark of respect to the Mountain Spirit, in the belief this would assist the dead in their journey into the afterlife.

-Another more mystical theory I find particularly interesting is that the burial chamber served as receptacle for transmitting and harnessing the magical energy of the local bluestone, which is said to contain magnetic and healing properties.
+Another more mystical theory I find particularly interesting is that the burial chamber served as a receptacle for transmitting and harnessing the magical energy of the local bluestone, which is said to contain magnetic and healing properties.
 Found only in the surrounding Preseli Hills, this special blue-grey dolerite was famously used to build the inner circle of Stonehenge 5000 years ago.

 How the heck these massive slabs of stone were transported some 240 miles to Salisbury Plain in Wiltshire isn’t known, but it must have required superhuman effort – or maybe telekinesis!